henrymbuguak/Javascript-Guess-Number-Game/README.md

 # Description

 This is a simple game for guessing number created using javascript.
+User is given ten times to guess the correct number and the game restart.
+User is given clue whether the number guessed was to high to low.
 To use it, clone and run index.html on your browser.

 <p><b>Enjoy the game</b></p>